Friday, September 28, 2007

 Run up by the scientists

 This blog was written in September 2007.
 Already in Februay 2008, it has become an official truth.
+Read the article in Independent.

 Treat climate flips as a pack of lions on the savanna; chose another path that leads away from them.
 Currently, the widest path that leads into a climate flip is the emission of of ghg, notably carbon dioxide.
 But, as in the case with the lion pack, it is senseless to go slower into the pack (equivalent of emitting less carbon dioxide), you have go backwards, i.e. you have to diminish the carbon dioxide cloud.
 I.e. reduce it by more than you emit.